sungnga/instagram-clone-app/README.md

 - Next step is we want to build out the Navbar component.
 Right now we just have an Instagram logo on it
 - We want to build out the search bar feature and 4 icons on the right that enable us to go to different routes and links
 - When screen size is xs or below, we want to hide the Search bar and the AddIcon
-- If a user is not authenticated, we want to show the minimalNavbar which hides the Search bar and the Links component
+- If a user is not authenticated, we want to show the minimalNavbar which hides the Search and the Links components
+- We want to show a tooltip underneath the Search bar showing results based on what a user is querying
+- We also want to show a tooltip underneath the LikeIcon notification of how many likes they have on a given post or how many new followers

 ### 13. More building on the Navbar component:
 - In src/components/shared/Navbar.js file: